What Is a Churidar?

 Now, join the sides from the sleeve to slit portion.
 Your churidar is now ready to wear.

 I hope my efforts give you a good overview on how to stitch a churidar.
-I do hope that somebody will get inspired to try or learn this for themselves.
+I do hope that you will be inspired to try to make one for yourself.
 I'm happy to help however I can.
 Please don't hesitate to leave your comments or questions below.

 © 2012 DEEPA JOHN